 - If you are a student in the natural sciences, an external fellowship may allow you to pursue a project or idea that is otherwise not eligible for financial support through your adviser’s research funding.

 - If you are a student in the humanities or social sciences, an external fellowship might allow you to defer a University Fellowship (UF) to a subsequent term or year.

 You must notify the Graduate School of any external awards you receive.

-- Send a copy of your award to the Financial Aid Office at email@example.com.
+- Send a copy of your award letter to the Financial Aid Office at email@example.com.

-- You will receive a combined award letter via email confirming your award has been processed and outlining your updated funding package.
+- If your award is subject to the Combined Award policy, then you will receive a combined award letter via email when your award has been processed, outlining your updated funding package.

 For any questions and concerns regarding your combined award letter, please contact the Graduate School Financial Aid Office via email at firstname.lastname@example.org.
 Associate Dean Robert Harper-Mangels can also advise regarding our Combined Award policy.